-Recourse ecourse Design features mechanism What types of issues does the mechanism consider?
-Who can raise a complaint?
-Does the organisation have discretion to not hear complaints?
-What remedies/recourse are available?
-Regulations Review Committee Secondary legislation Anyone Yes, the complaint must be placed before the Committee but the Committee may agree by unanimous resolution not to proceed with a complaint Recommendation powers Report on any matter relating to secondary legislation including complaints about secondary legislation to the House; the House may amend or revoke the secondary legislation Government response required to RRC report within 60 working days Parliamentary petitions Wide remit - both primary and secondary legislation Anyone No, if petition meets requirements; however, petitions can be combined or referred to a more appropriate body Recommendation powers Committee's reports are published to Parliament, or referred to Select Committee or the relevant Minister Ombudsman Decisions, and processes for decisions under primary and secondary legislation, but not quality of legislation Complaints can be refused where the complainant has insufficient personal interest Yes, on specific grounds (trivial, frivolous, insufficient personal interest, where investigation is unnecessary) Recommendation powers Report concerns to Ministry or table recommendations to Cabinet Issue recommendations and can require agencies to respond Raising with Ministers / agencies Any matter Anyone Yes, though likely to hear complaint and respond via letter or meeting Recommendation and amendment powers Complaints can inform future work programme or particular response to complaint If inquiry is established, powers under the Inquiries Act apply Independent Commissions (e.g. Health and Disability Commissioner, Privacy Commissioner) Depends on the scope of the entity, but generally focused on oversight of a body or an area of practice and investigation of matters within the scope of their functions; can cover quality of legislation within their scope and often have investigatory powers of a commission of inquiry Depends on the entity Depends on the entity, but most have specified process grounds to decline, or where the complaint is trivial; some entities have fairly broad powers to decline, e.g. the Privacy Commissioner Powers depend on the Commission, e.g. the Privacy Commissioner has compensatory powers, compared to the Independent Police Conduct Authority where its powers are primarily recommendations Tribunals (e.g. Employment Relations Authority, Immigration & Protection Tribunal) Depends on the tribunal - includes reviewing government agency decisions or resolving civil disputes between parties by applying the law to the facts as determined by the tribunal; does not cover quality of legislation Depends on the tribunal Depends on the legislation governing the tribunal - some require a review before a claim can be lodged, e.g. for the Human Rights Review Tribunal, claims must be lodged with the relevant Commissioner first Depends on the tribunal - each tribunal has its own powers set out in the relevant legislation Some can make recommendations which require consideration of decision (e.g. immigration), reinstate employees where unjustifiably dismissed (e.g. Employment Relations Authority), award damages/compensation Generally, tribunal decisions can be appealed to courts Judicial Review Focused on the way the decision is made; does not cover quality of legislation Applicant must be directly affected or have legitimate concern No Declaratory / compensatory powers Quash decision Prohibit or order action
+Recourse Design features mechanism What types of issues does the Who can raise a Does the organisation have discretion to not hear What remedies/recourse are available mechanism consider? complaint? complaints?
+Regulations Recommendation powers Review Secondary legislation Anyone Yes, the complaint must be placed before the Committee Committee but the Committee may agree by unanimous resolution Report on any matter relating to secondary committee not to proceed with a complaint legislation to the House; the House may an Covernment response required to DDC res Parliamentary 8 Government response required to RRC rep petitions Wide remit - both primary and Anyone No, if petition meets requirements; however, petitions can Recommendation powers petitions secondary legislation be combined or referred to a more appropriate body Committee's reports are published to Parlia relevant Minister Ombudsman Decisions, and processes for decisions Complaints can be refused Yes, on specific grounds (trivial, frivolous, insufficient Recommendation powers under primary and secondary where the complainant has personal interest, where investigation is unnecessary) legislation, but not quality of legislation insufficient personal interest · · · · · · · · · · · · · · · · · · · Report concerns to Ministry or table recom Issue recommendations and can require ag Raising with Any matter Anyone Yes, though likely to hear complaint and respond via letter Recommendation and amendment powers Ministers / or meeting agencies Complaints can inform future work program If inquiry is established, powers under the Independent Depends on the scope of the entity, but Depends on the entity Depends on the entity, but most have specified process Powers depend on the Commission, e.g. th Commissions generally focused on oversight of a grounds to decline, or where the complaint is trivial; some powers, compared to the Independent Polic (e.g. Health body or an area of practice and investigation of matters within the entities have fairly broad powers to decline, e.g. the Privacy Commissioner primarily recommendations and Disability scope of their functions; can cover Commissioner, quality of legislation within their scope Privacy and often have investigatory powers of Commissioner) a commission of inquiry commissioner) Tribunals Depends on the tribunal - includes Depends on the tribunal Depends on the legislation governing the tribunal - some Depends on the tribunal - each tribunal has 10.0 reviewing government agency require a review before a claim can be lodged, e.g. for the legislation (e.g. decisions or resolving civil disputes between parties by applying the law to Human Rights Review Tribunal, claims must be lodged with the relevant Commissioner first Some can make recommendations which r Employment the facts as determined by the tribunal; immigration), reinstate employees where up Relations does not cover quality of legislation Relations Authority), award damages/comp Authority, Generally, tribunal decisions can be appeal Immigration & Protection Tribunal) Judicial Focused on the way the decision is Applicant must be directly No Declaratory / compensatory powers Review made; does not cover quality of affected or have legitimate Quash decision legislation concern Prohibit or order action ary legislation including complaints about secondary amend or revoke the secondary legislation report within 60 working days rliament, or referred to Select Committee or the ommendations to Cabinet agencies to respond amme or particular response to complaint e Inquiries Act apply the Privacy Commissioner has compensatory olice Conduct Authority where its powers are has its own powers set out in the relevant th require consideration of decision (e.g. e unjustifiably dismissed (e.g. Employment mpensation ealed to courts